Calder Valley line: Future

 Calderdale Council have called for the route to be electrified as an alternative route to the line through Huddersfield should that be closed for engineering works.
 Tim Swift, the leader of Calderdale Council in 2015 stated "It makes no logical sense in terms of a long term network to electrify the Trans-Pennine Route and not the Calder Valley Line".
 In March 2015 The Northern Sparks report was produced by a committee of Members of Parliament from all parties focusing on economic benefits of electrification in the North.
 The Calder Valley line in its entirety was number one priority.
 This was reiterated in 2018.

 The Integrated Rail Plan for the North and Midlands (IRP) is a government document that was published on 18 November 2021.
 This document says that the line from Leeds to Bradford Interchange will be electrified.

 As part of the TFGM's Delivery Plan, there are plans to electrify the line between Manchester Victoria to Rochdale via Mills Hill.
-This is part of the 2040 Strategy, and they aim to complete business cases for the early delivery of it with potential delivery in 2026, subject to funding.
+This is part of the 2040 Strategy, and they aim to complete business cases for the early start of it with potential completion in 2026, subject to funding.